-The year of 2011 can again be well celebrated with outstanding academic and performing arts performances.
-Particular mention must be given to the Dux of Year 12 with an ATAR of 97.85 now studying Law and to the Dux of Year 10 who achieved outstanding results including 100% in Australian History, Civics and Citizenship.
+The year of 2012 can again be well celebrated with outstanding academic and performing arts successes.
+Particular mention must be given to the Dux of Year 12 with an ATAR of 97.85, achieving 3rd in the State for Extension 2 English and HSC works accepted into Artexpress and Young Writers Showcase.